 1. An Iron

 An iron is the first item you should not bring on your next cruise.
 We don’t know of a cruise line that does allow irons, so be sure to leave yours at home.
-If you do pack one, and it gets confiscated, you will be able to pick up your iron at the end of the cruise.
+If you do pack one and it gets confiscated, you will be able to pick up your iron at the end of the cruise.

 There are some solutions if you’re worried about inevitably wrinkly clothes once you get onto the ship.
-You could pack a travel-sized wrinkle release spray, which does a decent job at getting most wrinkles out.
+You could pack a travel-sized wrinkle release spray, which does a decent job of getting most wrinkles out.
 Just spray your clothes and hang them once you get onboard.

 2. Towels